Boy Scouts of America

 Additional instructors required to meet the 6-to-1 ratio requirement must be competent as determined by the qualified instructor and be at least 18 years of age.

 There are many institutions and/or businesses who offer training for climbing and rappelling.
 However, most do not prepare instructors to lead groups of people on climbing and rappelling outings.
-Your local council COPE and climbing committee, area COPE and climbing advocates, and territory COPE and climbing representatives are good sources to determine if an alternative training experience is equivalent to one of the sources listed above.
-For guidance or additional information, contact the BSA’s Outdoor Programs/Properties Department through your local council office.
+Your local council COPE and climbing committee and COPE and climbing advocates are good sources to determine if an alternative training experience is equivalent to one of the sources listed above.
+For guidance or additional information, contact the Scouting America’s Outdoor Programs/Properties Department through your local council office.

 • Share the climbing/rappelling plan and an alternate with parents and the unit committee.